-The "Land productivity" Project, with a budget of about $170,5 million, aims to improve the governance and productivity of land in order to better meet the needs of investors and attract more investment through the implementation of three activities: "Land Governance", "Industrial Land" and "Rural Land".
+The "Land productivity" Project, with a budget of about $170,5 million, aims to improve the land governance and productivity by enabling land markets to better respond to investor demand and attract more investment through the implementation of three activities: "Land Governance", "Industrial Land" and "Rural Land".

-- The "Land Governance" activity ($ 10.5 million) will support the Government in (i) the development of a national land strategy and an action plan for its implementation, according to a participatory approach promoting consensus building and ownership of this strategy by all actors; and (ii) implementation of the action plan's priority actions.
+- The "Land Governance" Activity ($ 10.5 million) will support the Government in (i) the development of a national land strategy and an action plan for its implementation, according to a participatory approach promoting consensus building and ownership of this strategy by all actors and in (ii) the implementation of the action plan's priority actions.

-- The "Rural Land" activity ($ 33 million) aimed at the implementation of a “melkisation”’s pilot operation of collective land located in irrigation perimeters and governed by Dahir no. 1-69-30 of July 25, 1969, using an optimized and simplified procedure.
+- The "Rural Land" Activity ($ 33 million) aimed at the implementation of a “melkisation”’s pilot operation of collective land located in irrigation perimeters and governed by Dahir no. 1-69-30 of July 25, 1969, using an optimized and simplified procedure.
 This “melkisation” operation consist in the transformation of joint ownership of this land into private properties for the benefit of rights holders.
-This operation will be implemented, on a pilot basis, over an area of 66,000 hectares of collective land within irrigation perimeters of Gharb (51,000 hectares) and Haouz (15,000 hectares).
-In addition, accompanying measures should be implemented to maximize the impact of the melkisation of collective land located in irrigation perimeters.
+This operation will be implemented, on a pilot basis, over an area of 66.000 Ha of collective land within irrigation perimeters of Gharb (51.000 Ha) and the Haouz (15.000 Ha).
+To maximize the benefits of this pilot “melkisation” operation, accompanying measures are being considered .
 These measures include facilitating access to finance for investment and development of land, management of joint ownership, functional literacy, strengthening farmer’s capacities and developing income-generating activities and jobs, especially for women and youths.